Our top pick for

 TTM: trailing 12 months

-There are currently 9.4 million New Residential Investment shares held short by investors – that's known as New Residential Investment's "short interest".
-This figure is 38.2% up from 6.8 million last month.
+There are currently 9.0 million New Residential Investment shares held short by investors – that's known as New Residential Investment's "short interest".
+This figure is 0.6% down from 9.1 million last month.

 There are a few different ways that this level of interest in shorting New Residential Investment shares can be evaluated.